yinghanlong/Complexity-aware-AI/README.md

 + Setting K-bit quantization or binarization for specific layers:```/examples/classifier_compression/util_bin.py```
 + Examples of hard classes of ImageNet/CIFAR100:  ```examples/classifier_compression/mobilenet_imagenet/hard_classes.pickle```. ```examples/classifier_compression/resnet32_hardclass/hard_classes.pickle```

-We will add more explantions and commands later.
+We will add more explantions and comments later.
 Please email me long273@purdue.edu if you have any questions regarding the project or the codes.

 ## Built With